kintohub/kintohub-docs/docs/introduction/deploy-your-first/nodejs-app.md

    - only to the one you created in the beginning of this quick-start.
  - Press __Save__ on the GitHub website to be redirected back to KintoHub.

+### Select a KintoBlock flavor

-This will bring you back to the dialog, and you should see that GitHub is now connected successfully.
+The *__Link Repo Sources__* dialog will reappear, and you should see that GitHub is now connected successfully.

- - Press __I'm Done__ to proceed to the *__Create New KintoBlock__* page.
+ - Press __I'm Done__ to proceed.

-You'll get the option to choose what type of KintoBlock you would like to create.
+Next, you'll see the *__Create New KintoBlock__* page where you get the option to choose what type of KintoBlock to create.

  - Select the __Website__ KintoBlock flavor.

 ![3 KintoBlock options: Microservice, Website, or Custom Service](assets/introduction/deploy-your-first/select-kintoblock.png)

+### Configure the KintoBlock

-This is where we get to configure the KintoBlock.
+The new KintoBlock page is where we define and configure the KintoBlock.
+This page looks different depending on the selected flavor.

 First, refer to the *__Repository__* section, where __Repository Source__ is already `GitHub` and __Repository Type__ is `Existing Repositories`.